aishafarooque/Get-Unix-Time/README.txt

-Using test first development, write a program that will fetch text data from the URL given below, extract relevant details, and print the following:
+Using test first development, this program will fetch text data from the URL given below, extract relevant details, and print the following:

 Unix time is X